redpanda-data/connect/website/docs/configuration/interpolation.md

 If a literal string is required that matches this pattern (`${!foo}`) then, similar to environment variables, you can escape it with double brackets.
 For example, the string `${{!foo}}` would be read as the literal `${!foo}`.

-Interpolation function expressions support arithmetic and boolean operators, there are some [examples of this below](#examples).
+Bloblang supports arithmetic, boolean operators, coalesce and mapping expressions, there are some [examples of this below](#examples).

 ## Functions